Stephanie Plenty

 Photo: Cato Lein

 My work sits at the nexus of psychology and sociology, addressing inequalities in adolescents’ and young adults’ well-being, and the importance of social contexts for positive development.
-Specific areas include school engagement and achievement, mental health, social integration and employment.
-My work on social contexts focuses on socioeconomic and immigrant background, social relationships and school contextual effects.
+Specific areas include confidence, aspirations, mental health and school achievement.
+My work on social contexts focuses on socioeconomic and immigrant background and social relationships.

-At the Institute for Futures Studies, I lead a project about inequalities in educational outcomes due to gender and immigrant background (Dreamers).
-I am also part of the projects: Early Labour Market Outcomes of Young Adults (YOUNGWORK) and Integration of Youth in Sweden in a Multidimensional Perspective.
-I am a member of the CILS4EU project, a longitudinal study about the integration of children of immigrants in four European countries (Sweden, England, Germany, Netherlands).
-I am also a member of Swedish Level-of-Living (LNU) research group at the Swedish Institute for Social Research (SOFI).
+At the Institute for Futures Studies, I participate in the project Ineqint - Youth in Europe, which studies inequality and integration among high school students in Sweden.
+I previously lead a project here about inequalities in educational outcomes due to gender and immigrant background (Dreamers and perfectionists).
+I am also a member of the CILS4EU project, a longitudinal study about the integration of children of immigrants in four European countries (Sweden, England, Germany, Netherlands), and at the Swedish Institute for Social Research (SOFI) at Stockholm University, I am a member of the Swedish Level-of-Living (LNU) research group.

 Three recently published works